Panthe1/Project-Aegis/README.md

 screen -S discordbot

 # Run the bot inside the session
-python3 p.py
+python3 Project-Aegis.py

 # Detach from the session by pressing Ctrl+A, then D.
 # The bot will keep running.
-To re-attach later, use: screen -r discordbot
+To re-attach later, use: screen -r Project-Aegis

 Your system is now fully operational!